 You can clear out your Downloads folder manually and delete everything that had a one-time use or you know you will never use again.
 Files you have saved in another folder can be deleted as well, because you don’t need two copies of it.

-Clean your Mac or PC
+Clean your computer

 You probably have noticed that your computer has become slower over time.
 That is because of all the stuff it stores in the background.
 Most of this junk is in some deep, hidden spots on your device.